• Skip to primary navigation

 • Pre-heat oven to 400 degrees and prep a large baking sheet by lining it with parchment paper.

-• In a large bowl, mix together the flour, baking powder, sugar, and salt.
+• In a large bowl, whisk together the flour, baking powder, sugar, and salt.

 • Gently fold in strawberries with a large spatula.

 • Remove from oven and let cool.
-While they cool, make glaze by mixing heavy cream, confectioner's sugar, vanilla extract, and salt.
+While they cool, make the glaze by mixing heavy cream, confectioner's sugar, vanilla extract, and salt.
 Drizzle over scones and enjoy!

 • Store at room temperature for 2 days or in the fridge for up to 5 days.